 Late last year after a lot of questioning from friends and family about my love life I finally decided to give Tinder a go.

-At first I found myself approached by creeps who seemed to use the app for hook-ups and I must admit this left me disheartened and meant that I didn’t use the app seriously.
+At first I found myself approached by creeps who seemed to use the app for hook-ups.
+I must admit this left me disheartened and meant that I didn’t use the app seriously.
 I would find myself only really swiping on it when i had been out drinking with friends and then regretting all my swipes the very next day.

 But then one day whilst on a break at work I came across a profile that made me want to know more and uncharacteristically of me I made the first approach.
-Before I knew it we were messaging daily and I was excited when my phone lit up with a new message.
-Two days before Christmas I built up the courage to message the mobile number that had been sent to me a few days previous.
+Before I knew it we were messaging daily.
+I felt a feeling of excitement when my phone lit up with a new message.
+Two days before Christmas I built up the courage to message the mobile number that I had recived a few days previous.

 If I am being completely honest I found Tinder a safe environment.
 You could talk to people without swapping personal information and if they got too much you could block them.
-My worry was that once numbers had been exchanged I would lose my security blanket.
+My worry was that once numbers we had exchanged numbers I would lose my security blanket.
 But something felt right with him and with encouragement from my parents I sent a message from my phone.

 Over the christmas period we messaged from our first waking moment right up until we went to bed and I was honest, if not at times a little too honest.
 I went with the theory if I laid out my flaws and he still spoke to me then this was someone I wanted to meet.
 And when the discussion turned to meeting face to face I committed to a date.

 Then on the 29th of December I received a message asking if i wanted to meet sooner and before my nerves could kick in I agreed to meet him the next day.